-An XCSoar classic system is a basic system plus a Flarm connected.
-As long as the family of Flarm and Flarm like hardware uses serial communication ports, a first piece of glue hardware appears necessary in many cases.
-There are several pieces of hardware available, converting signals form Flarm's serial port to either USB or even radio link Bluetooth.
+An XCSoar classic system is a basic system plus a FLARM connection.
+As long as the family of FLARM and FLARM-like hardware uses serial communication ports, a first piece of glue hardware appears necessary in many cases.
+There are several pieces of hardware available, converting signals from FLARM's serial port to either USB or even Bluetooth radio link.

-As you might have expected, Flarm itself gives you a collision detection system.
+As you might have expected, FLARM itself gives you a collision detection system.
 Added integration value first of all might be a rock-steady GPS reception.
 With precise GPS fixes, XCSoar's actual readings improve a lot.
 Still, reception is heavily dependent on the pilot's mounting of the GPS antenna.
 Place it in a definite professional manner and verify reception.

-Further added value is about Flarm devices, giving you an air pressure measurement.
+Further added value of FLARM devices is giving you an air pressure measurement.
 This enables XCSoar to compute QNH height.
-It is much more precise than height derived from the GPS calculations due to the fact, GPS height is the value with the worst precision out of all publicly available GPS measures.
-Uncertainty in height is around 50 meters.
+It is much more precise than height derived from the GPS calculations due to the fact that GPS height is the value with the worst precision out of all publicly available GPS measures.
+Uncertainty in height is around 50 m.

-Additionally, XCsoar takes the position data of others around you from Flarm and draws "Flarm targets" on your moving map.
-Displaying even climb rates of the others, a classic XCSoar system aids in team flying.
-As long as reception is good, you do not have to call your mates whether their efforts in thermals are worth it or just for asking where they are actually.
-Last but not least, Flarm will bring in an IGC-approved logger.
-This you will need to participate in several contests, as the logger has to be approved and sealed.
+Additionally, XCSoar takes the position data of others around you from FLARM and draws "FLARM targets" on your moving map.
+Displaying climb rates of others, a classic XCSoar system aids in team flying.
+As long as reception is good, you do not have to call your mates whether their efforts in thermals are worth it or just for asking where they actually are.
+Last but not least, FLARM can bring in an IGC-approved logger.
+You will need this to participate in several contests, as the logger has been approved and sealed.

 An XCSoar classic system also is club-glider friendly.
-If your club-gliders are equipped with a plug, intended for managing or down-loading from Flarm devices, you can connect with almost no intrusion in the glider's instrumentation structure.
+If your club-gliders are equipped with a plug, intended for managing or downloading from FLARM devices, you can connect with almost no intrusion in the glider's instrumentation structure.
 Whatever you are willing to integrate in your XCSoar system, said functionalities of a classic system turn out to own a very good value / integration effort ratio.